 From there, you'll continue to follow the river, finally crossing back over it.
 Pass through birch and rhododendron forests to Tengboche, you'll descend the bridge over the Dudh Koshi to Phunki Tenga, where you can check out the Buddhist prayer wheels powered by water.
 You'll head down to the base of the valley before another climb to Namche Bazaar.

 Today marks your final day of trekking.
 The route follows the Dudhi Koshi River all the way back down to Lukla, where you'll spend your last night in the mountains.
-It's time for a farewell party: sample some regional chang (home-brewed rice beer) and learn some Sherpa dance steps.
+It's time for a farewell party: sample some regional Chang (home-brewed rice beer) and learn some Sherpa dance steps.
 You have a successful trek to celebrate.

 On your last morning in the mountains, you'll wake up early to catch a morning flight back to Kathmandu.
 The rest of the day is at your disposal.
 If you didn't get a chance to see the city's main sights, you'll have a chance to now.
 You also might want to unwind with a massage or spa treatment in Thamel.
 Otherwise, you have the entire capital at your fingertips for sightseeing before you depart tomorrow.

-Your adventure to Nepal comes to the end today!
+Your adventure to Nepal comes to an end today!
 It’s time to say goodbye to Nepal until the Next Time!
 Enjoy your last moments in Kathmandu, a city stroll, and-or souvenir shopping.
 NNTR representative will meet you at your hotel and drive you to the airport for your return flight home.
 On the way to your home, you have plenty of time to plan your next adventure in the wonderful land of the mystic Himalayas.

 |Start Date||End Date||Offer Price||Status|

-|1st Mar, 2022||15th Mar, 2022||USD 2,020||Limited||Book now|
+|1st May, 2022||18th May, 2022||USD 2,020||Limited||Book now|

-|2nd Sep, 2021||16th Sep, 2021||USD 2,020||Guarenteed||Book now|
+|3rd Sep, 2022||20th Sep, 2022||USD 2,020||Guarenteed||Book now|

 For this trek, you will be staying in 3-star category hotels in Kathmandu and the best available teahouses during the trek.
 Nowadays in the lower elevation of Everest's reason is providing a room with attached bathrooms; we will try our best!
 However, teahouses in some places only have shared toilet and washing facilities.
 There is nothing like falling asleep after a long day on the trails to a panoramic display of mountains outside your bedroom window.
 On the inside, the accommodation is simple, yet clean, cozy, and functional.
 The rooms usually include single sized beds with comfortable sheets, pillows, and blankets.
 All the Accommodation for your trek and tour is twin sharing basis.
 If you wish to get a single supplement it will be available in Kathmandu, Pokhara, and lower elevation of the trekking area but it might be difficult to get them in higher elevations in peak seasons.

-Normally Spring (March, April, May) and Autumn (September, October, November) are the best months for High altitude treks in Nepal.
-The air, freshly washed by the monsoon rain, is crystal clear, stunning mountains scenery, and the weather is still comfortably warm.
+Normally Spring (March, April, May) and Autumn (September, October, November) are the best months for high altitude treks in Nepal.
+The air, freshly washed by the monsoon rain, is crystal clear, stunning mountain scenery, and the weather is still comfortably warm.
 Although many trekking trips into the lower altitude can be taken during winter and monsoon too, but the cold can be bitter and dangerous at the high altitude, trekking trails above 4000 meters is usually blocked by the heavy snowfall.
-And the trails can be slippery due to the monsoon rain, Nepal’s famous Juka (leeches) are an un-pleasant feature of the wet season, but with the care, trekking can still be possible and there are certainly fewer trekkers on the trail.
+And the trails can be slippery due to the monsoon rain, Nepal’s famous Juka (leeches) are an un-pleasant feature of the wet season, but with care, trekking can still be possible and there are certainly fewer trekkers on the trail.

 Your safety is our first priority.
 To make your dream adventure come true and successful there will be 1 professional trekking leader/guide, 1 assistance trekking guide (1 assistance trekking guide for every 7 trekkers), and support staff / Sherpa porters (1 support staff for every 2 trekkers).
-These arrangements will make sure that if anybody on the group gets any issue (emergency return, Altitude sickness, physical damage, sickness, etc) in the middle of the trek and can’t continue rest of the group can still go ahead as planned as to the destinations.
+These arrangements will make sure that if anybody in the group gets any issue (emergency return, altitude sickness, physical damage, sickness, etc) in the middle of the trek and can’t continue rest of the group can still go ahead as planned as to the destinations.

 Yes, we will organize the support staff to carry your backpack.
 Every single trekking package on our website includes a 1 support staff for every 2 trekkers.
 He can carry max 25 kg for 2 trekkers.
 Trekking in The Himalayas is challenging and even very harder if you are carrying your backpack by yourself.
 It will be much easier and enjoyable if you take support staff to carry your backpack.
 You can only worry about your day pack with you and enjoy every single moment of your Himalayan day with stunning scenery.